 The program also helps develop parents as children’s first — and best — teachers.
-Ninety six percent of children were kindergarten ready after completing the program, compared to 32 percent before.
+Seventy-six children enrolled during the 2019-20 school year.
+Seventy-four percent of children completed eight sessions and all assessments.

-More than 150 Nationwide Children’s employees serve as mentors at neighborhood schools and in partnership with the Boys & Girls Club of Columbus and the Harmony Project.
+More than 250 Nationwide Children’s employees have volunteered to serve as mentors at neighborhood schools and in partnership with the Boys & Girls Club of Columbus and the Harmony Project.
 Mentors meet weekly with their students and provide homework help, reading support and guidance.

 Upward Bound Math and Science